Skip to main content

 Every person who has her/his regular residence or habitual abode in Austria is subject to unlimited liability to tax with their worldwide income.
 Unlimited liability is constituted if your stay in Austria exceeds six months.
 A limited liability to tax applies to those persons who have neither their residence nor their habitual abode in Austria; they are subject to tax only with their income from Austrian sources.
 There is no joint taxation of married couples or households in Austria.

-EU/EEA (European Economic Area) nationals with no main place of residence in Austria but main source of income in Austria (90 percent of their income is generated in Austria or their income generated abroad not exceeding a total of 11,000 Euros) can opt for unlimited tax liability in Austria when filing their return for tax assessment (Erklärung zur Arbeitnehmer/innenveranlagung) with the tax office.
+EU/EEA (European Economic Area) nationals with no main place of residence in Austria but main source of income in Austria (90 percent of their income is generated in Austria or their income generated abroad not exceeding a total of 12,816 euros in 2024) can opt for unlimited tax liability in Austria when filing their return for tax assessment (Erklärung zur Arbeitnehmer/innenveranlagung) with the tax office.
 In this case only the incomes generated in Austria will be taxed despite the unlimited tax liability.

 Mobile researchers may have places of residence or sources of income in more than one country.
 To avoid double taxation, Austria has concluded Double Taxation Agreements (Doppelbesteuerungsabkommen) with nearly hundred countries.